jquast/blessed/docs/further.rst

 Further Reading
 ===============

-As a developer's API, blessings is often bundled with frameworks and toolsets that dive deeper into Terminal I/O programming than :class:`~.Terminal` offers.
+As a developer's API, blessed is often bundled with frameworks and toolsets that dive deeper into Terminal I/O programming than :class:`~.Terminal` offers.
 Here are some recommended readings to help you along: